-There’s plenty of wonderful places to see at Glacier Bay National Park.
-Here are a few spots you shouldn’t overlook.
+There are plenty of wonderful places to see at Glacier Bay National Park.
+Here are a few spots you should not overlook.

 Visit the Huna Tribal House for interpretive programs about the Glacier Clans who once lived here, and take a hike through a boreal forest or along the shore at this unique location.

 The Visitor’s Center is where you will find lodging, food, and fuel, along with information on the park.
 A bookstore and restrooms are located there as well.
 Visitors can also make reservations aboard one of the park’s daily boat tours.

 Community of Gustavus

 The only “town” within Glacier Bay National Park, Gustavus, has an airport and is where the ferry for the Alaska Maritime Highway docks.

 Dry Bay marks the location of Glacier Bay National Preserve, which is found in the extreme northwest corner of the park’s boundary.
 It is accessed by air taxi and has over 30 commercial fishing camps within its region.
 Camping is allowed throughout the area, and there is one public-use cabin available for rent, but no communications facilities for over 100 miles.